csula/cs3220-spring-2018/notes/introduction.md

 (whether a mobile phone, desktop, laptop or any other devices).
 Think of it as an application that runs in the user browser (Chrome).
 Back-end, on the other hand, is usually running on some sort of servers (whether it's on the cloud or some machines).
-Since the user doesn't interact with the server directly, it means you have a lot more control on the server and allows you to do many different things, including security related stuff and so on.
-While the database is usually separated from the back-end, due to the fact you want data to be available regardless of the server state.
+Since users cant interact with the server directly, this means you have a lot more control on the server and allows you to do many different things, including security access control and so on.
+The database server is usually separated from the back-end due to the fact you want data to be available regardless of the back-end server state.
 In example, there may be times you absolutely need to restart your application server like deployment.
 If data is all stored in memory on the back-end server, data will be **lost** when back-end server restarts.
 Therefore, it is necessary to ensure the data lives in different server.